Using Index Advisor v15

 You can create the recommended indexes at the psql command line with the

-CREATE INDEX statements in the file, or create the indexes by executing the
+CREATE INDEX statements in the file.
+Or you can create the indexes by executing the

 pg_advise_index asks the backend process to load the index_advisor plugin first from